joseph-flinn/site/data/posts/0020-e2m-marbles.md

-!! title: Engineer to Manager Part 1 - Marbles & Leadership Capital
-!! slug: e2m-marbles
+!! title: Engineer to Manager - Marbles & Leadership Capital !! slug: e2m-marbles
 !! published: 2023-12-03
 !! description: Two weeks into my new career as a people manager, I had to make one of the toughest choices that I have had to make as a leader: deliver business value or build team trust